mlir-school/mlir-school.github.io/themes.md

 permalink: /themes/
 ---

-The MLIR summer school focus themse are expert areas where we bring key stakeholders together, go into technical depth, and make forward progress technically and as a community.
+Our expert themes, we bring key stakeholders together, go into technical depth, and make forward progress technically and as a community.

 **Cryptography, Crypto-IRs, and Crypto-Aware Design**